CrowsVeldt/checklist/Plan.md

     - Make subEntry values work with ChecklistEntryInput and ChecklistEntry
     - Make entries a scrollable list on create, edit, and checklist screens
     - give up on snapshot testing for now

+# Bugs:
+    - when removing entry item on edit or create screens the remaining item(s) title(s) do not update correctly